Can Your Hobbies Help You Have a Rich Life?

 What hobbies to you enjoy that also saves or makes you a bit of money?
 Where did you pick up that skill?
 What hobby do you wish to pick up?

-Photo Credit: Richard Masoner and Chris Guillbeau
+Photo Credit: Chris Guillbeau

 Great question – I think lots of people choose expensive hobbies, and some dont – you can make money off of anything, but usually the ones you can get a return on are more fun (for me)

 Good question that many folks should ask, but probably don’t.
 I think a lot of people take on very expensive hobbies without regard for opportunity cost.

 I may spend time on hobbies, which is valuable.
 But in terms of financial costs?
 I find hapiness in hobbies that aren’t super expensive, and this is because of self-discipline.
 Some things in life, such as family and health, are more worth my time, energy, and money than pricey hobbies anyway!